About Kerrison's Orchard

 Kerrison's Orchard was, until 1973, the Nash Orchard.
 Apples have been produced and sold here for over 50 years.

-The Grant family was the first lessee of the property in the Thirties.
-The Nash family took over some twenty years later.
-The Kerrison family acquired the property in 1973.
+The Grant family acquired one of these leases.
+The Nash family took over some twenty years later and the Kerrisons bought the property in 1973.

 Each of the successive owners left their mark.
 When the Kerrisons arrived, the orchard and the rest of the property were in good shape.

 The orchard today is under trickle irrigation (from the bore installed by the Nashes) with intensive plantings on dwarfing rootstocks which require trellises to support the trees.
 Use of chemicals is reduced through integrated pest management - encouraging the presence of predator insects - and by monitoring pest numbers and tolerating low levels of damage.

 The arrival of fruit bats in Canberra has forced netting of the orchard - a big operation.

 Fruit is sold directly to the public - freshly-picked, top quality apples competitively priced (and the opportunity for big savings on lower grades) - that is what Kerrison's Orchard is all about.